 – if unable to comply immediately the appropriate information in that regard;

-– transmit the acknowledgement (after checking as far as possible that there are no calls in progress on the frequency selected) after a delay of at least 5 s, but not later than 4 ½ min.
+– transmit the acknowledgement after a delay of at least 5 s, but not later than 4 ½ min.

 After having transmitted the acknowledgement, the coast station transfers to the working frequency or channel and prepares to receive the traffic.